vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 before my Berkeley Bowl trip, and I stopped at the Chase and Wells Fargo ATMs on Shattuck Avenue (near Center Street) on the way to Trader Joe's.

+## 2025-02-01

+In the evening, I made a trip to Trader Joe's for grocery shopping;
+the purchases are recorded [here](../../sql/food_purchases_2025.sql).
+As it was raining lightly, and I didn't want my purchased food to get too wet on the way back, I decided to take BART back (from downtown Berkeley BART to Ashby BART) instead of walking back (which is what makes the trip worthy of recording in the activity tracker).